-Adoption of tonight's resolutions will set the District's' public hearing for September 13, 2016.
-There will be an election following the public hearing for the landowners to vote on the authorization to levy special taxes, the authorization to incur a bonded indebtedness of CFD No. 16-I for each improvement area and to establish an appropriations limit.
+Tonight there will be an election following the public hearing for the landowners to vote on the authorization to levy special taxes for each improvement area, the authorization to incur a bonded indebtedness of CFD No. 16-I for each improvement area and to establish an appropriations limit.
 Once the votes are cast, Council will be requested to certify the results of the election and, if the ballot measures are approved by 2/3 of the qualified electors (i.e., the landowners) voting on the measures, CFD No. 16-I will be authorized to levy such special taxes and incur such bonded indebtedness.
-Additional future actions include approval of the Acquisition/ Finance agreement, the levy of special taxes, and actions associated with the issuance of bonds.
+Council will then be requested to introduce the Ordinance authorizing the levy of special taxes of CFD No. 16-I. Future actions include enacting the Ordinance (second reading), the levy of special taxes, and actions associated with the issuance of bonds.